lowRISC/opentitan-hyperdebug-shield/README.md

 ## About this repository

 This repository contains the manufacturing files for the OpenTitan Hyperdebug Shield development platform, codenamed 'TEACUP' created as part of the OpenTitan project.
-It is structured as a monolithic repository, or "monorepo", where all components live in one repository.
 It exists to enable collaboration across partners participating in the OpenTitan project.

 ### What is the OpenTitan Hyperdebug Shield?